As you may know, there are two general types of life insurance plans and they are as follows:

-Their permanent life insurance policy can come in the form of a whole life insurance or a universal life insurance and their term life insurance policy varies in length of coverage depending on their current age and how long their temporary financial needs like income protection are.
+Their permanent life insurance policy can come in the form of whole life insurance or universal life insurance and their term life insurance policy vary in length of coverage depending on their current age and how long their temporary financial needs like income protection are.

 Universal Life Insurance – Flexibility